Religious education in primary and secondary education: Scotland

 In Scottish state schools, religious education is called "Religious and Moral Education" from ages 5 to 14, and "Religious, Moral and Philosophical Studies" from 14 to 18.

 The majority of state schools in are non-denominational, but as a result of the Education Act 1918, separate denominational state schools were also established.
 The vast majority of denominational state schools are Roman Catholic.
 The school buildings built and maintained by the Roman Catholic Church were handed over to the state under the Education Act.
 Since then, the Catholic schools are fully funded by the Scottish Government and administered by the Education and Lifelong Learning Directorate.
 As part of the deal, there are specific legal provisions to ensure the promotion of a Catholic ethos in such schools: applicants for positions in the areas of Religious Education, Guidance or Senior Management must be approved by the Roman Catholic Church in Scotland, which also appoints a chaplain to each of its schools.

 There are also a number of Scottish Episcopal schools, and one Jewish state primary school.

 South Africa

 The South African National Policy on Religion and Education adopted in September 2003 provides for religion education, i.e. education about diverse religions, which does not promote any particular religion in the public school curriculum.
 The policy does not apply to private schools.

 Middle East

 The majority of Middle Eastern countries provide compulsory religious studies in both private and public schools.
 The religious studies in private schools can be based on the religious beliefs of the student and can be complied with by the school.

+United States

+In public schools, U.S. law allows for religious education under released time during school hours; LifeWise Academy and Child Evangelism Fellowship are examples of interdenominational Christian programs that utilize this.